rlalpert/python-notes/README.md

 ## Quick Notes

 The `is` operator compares the internal `id` *(retrieved with the built-in `id()` function)* of two values when checking for equivalency, whereas `==` compares the two values directly.

+# Misc

+## Quick Notes

+You can check all of the attributes and methods of any object in Python (and everything is an object) by calling `dir()` on it.

+Then, you can check to see if any of those items are callable by running `callable()` on it.

+---

+You can call `help()` on a function to get a quick description of it. hit `q` to quit out of the description window.